-Can employers reimburse employees for health insurance in 2024?
+Can employers reimburse employees for health insurance in 2025?
 Can a business reimburse an employee for health insurance?
 Can an employer reimburse employee health premiums?
 We hear these questions a lot.
 The quick answer is “no”, at least not tax-free without some serious tax consequences.
 The IRS is going to treat the employer reimbursement of health insurance as income and insist that the employer pay payroll taxes and the employees recognize income tax.
 There are, however, health reimbursement arrangements that allow employers to reimburse for employee health insurance on a tax-advantaged basis.

 Can employers reimburse employees for health insurance?

-Now in 2024, employers of all sizes now have more flexibility than ever before when it comes to reimbursing their employees for health insurance.
+Now for 2025, employers of all sizes now have more flexibility than ever before when it comes to reimbursing their employees for health insurance.
 Employers can reimburse medical premiums as well as reimburse for medical expenses.
 This is a huge win for business owners who are looking for a more affordable, efficient way to offer small business health insurance to their teams without having to hassle with a pricey, one-size-fits-all group plan.
 But first, the back story.

 What happens when you reimburse employees for health insurance?